Gus Oberg

 Gus Oberg is a Swedish music producer and recording engineer.
-He is best known as the longtime engineer and a producer of American rock band The Strokes, for whom he has worked since 2009.
+He is best known as the longtime engineer and producer of American rock band The Strokes, for whom he has worked since 2009.
 Oberg is also a close collaborator of Strokes guitarist Albert Hammond Jr. and has worked on every one of his solo records.
 Since the late 2000s, Oberg has produced numerous indie rock albums and has often worked with Hammond Jr. or Johnny T Yerington as a producing partner.
-Oberg was awarded a Grammy Award in 2006 for his engineering work.
+Oberg won a Grammy Award in 2006 for his engineering work.
+Formerly based in New York City, Oberg now lives and works out of Austin, Texas.

 Career

 Oberg moved from his native Sweden to New York City in 1997 to pursue audio engineering.
-His career took off in the early 2000s as an engineer at New York's Loho Studio.
+His career took off in the early 2000s as an engineer at New York's Loho Studios.
 By the time the recording studio closed in 2007, Oberg had become chief engineer and studio manager, and had worked on records including Moby's Hotel (2005), Willie Nelson's Songbird (2006), and The Klezmatics' Wonder Wheel, for which he was awarded the 2006 Grammy Award for Best Contemporary World Music Album for his work as engineer.
 During this period, Oberg also met Strokes' guitarist Albert Hammond Jr. who, in 2005, was working on his debut solo record.
 The two quickly developed a strong creative relationship.
 Oberg engineered and produced Hammond Jr.'s records Yours To Keep and ¿Cómo Te Llama?, released in 2006 and 2008, respectively.
 The two later developed Hammond Jr.'s One Way Studios together, located in Upstate New York.

 Following this early work with Hammond Jr., Oberg began recording sessions for The Strokes in January 2009 for what would become their 2011 album Angles.
 The Strokes had already written and demoed these songs, and Oberg recorded them at Avatar Studios with producer Joe Chiccarelli co-engineering.
 After a few months and eighteen songs, the band decided to rerecord a majority of the tracks exclusively with Oberg at Electric Lady and One Way studios.
 He ultimately co-produced and engineered most of the tracks on Angles.
 In mid-2012, he produced and recorded sessions at Electric Lady and One Way studios for their 2013 album Comedown Machine.
 Oberg also mixed the entire record.
 Following this album, Oberg produced and recorded Hammond Jr.'s EP AHJ, which was also released in 2013.
 In 2014, Oberg worked side by side with Hammond Jr. to produce his 2015 album Momentary Masters as well as other artists' albums.
 Also in 2015, Oberg went back into the studio with The Strokes to produce their EP Future Present Past.
 Released in 2016, Oberg produced and mixed the record in New York and Austin, Texas.